wr0124/wr0124/README.md

 -->
 ### Dear developer and reader,

-I am **Hugo Pierre Lopez**.
-I am a **web developer & product owner**.
+I am **Julie (Ru WANG) **.
+I am a **data analyst**.

-- 🔭 I’m currently working on Lingualibre and Lingualibre SignIt
+- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning Sign Languages
+- 🌱 I’m currently learning machine learning
-- 👯 I’m looking to collaborate on web tech
+- 👯 I’m looking to collaborate on data analyst, dataviz...
-- 🤔 I’m looking for help with dataviz, D3, vueJS
+- 🤔 I’m looking for help with a lot of skills
-- 💬 Ask me about web coding languages elearning.
+- 💬 Ask me about modelling.
 - 📫 How to reach me: [via email](https://meta.wikimedia.org/wiki/Special:EmailUser/Yug)
 - ⚡ Fun fact: you can corrupt me with one mango icecream.